shanwai1234/beautiful-jekyll/RN.md

 News related to both research and Zhikai

+03-2020

+One of my main projects during my PhD is published in [Molecular Plant](https://www.cell.com/molecular-plant/fulltext/S1674-2052(20)30065-4#articleInformation) and online!

 12-2019

 Heading to the start of Mississippi River with all members in Springer's lab.
 So cold, but so much fun!